billythewhale/ramzor/README.md

 - server: keeps track of global use of rate limits and gives a red-light/green-light to client
 - client: asks server permission to make a request and follows client's instructions

-The server and the client keep track of relevant rate limit **zones**, via a shared config.
+The server and the client keep track of relevant rate limit `zones`, via a shared config.
 Here that's just in the `ramzor/config` dir, but it could be a DB or other persistence layer.

-To illustrate the concept of a zone, imagine that provider `facebook` has two endpoints, `/get-campaigns` and `/get-orders` and each endpoint has a rate limit of 6 calls per second per facebook ads account.
+To illustrate the concept of a `zone`, imagine that provider `facebook` has two endpoints, `/get-campaigns` and `/get-orders` and each endpoint has a rate limit of 6 calls per second per facebook ads account.
 Also imagine that there is a global limit of 10 calls/sec per account.

 Imagine we want to call both of these endpoints on behalf of two accounts, `acct_a` and `acct_b`, for a total of 4 api calls.